Willyb15/Data-Science-Python/introduction/atom.md

 also putting it down in your dock for easy access, or creating a desktop shortcut.

+If you would like to be able to open files with Atom directly from the command line you should click `Atom > Install Shell Commands` at which point you will be prompted to enter your password.

 ## Linux Users
 For Ubuntu, go to [https://atom.io/](https://atom.io) and click on the Debian (.deb) package to download it into your Downloads folder.
 Then, in terminal, navigate to